 How are you choosing to spend your downtime right now?
 Maybe you’re working from home while juggling kids and a massive workload.
 Maybe you’ve been crafting up a storm, spending all your time virtually hanging out with your friends, or doing jigsaw puzzles while re-watching your favourite Netflix series.

-Our lead wedding planner, Lily Jenkins, recommends first taking stock of what’s left on your wedding to do list and finding the things that sound like they’d be fun to focus on right now.
-Lily says, “We could all use a little self-care right now, and choosing tasks that are uplifting and fun to do as a couple could be a great way for many couples to enjoy this downtime together.”
+Our expert wedding planner, Abbey Sands, recommends first taking stock of what’s left on your wedding to-do list and finding the things that sound like they’d be fun to focus on right now.speak to a wedding expert

 Plan your wedding ceremony.